Mississippi State Bulldogs football

 The Mississippi State Bulldogs football program represents Mississippi State University in the sport of American football.
-The Bulldogs compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Western Division of the Southeastern Conference (SEC).
+The Bulldogs compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) as well as the Southeastern Conference (SEC).
 They also have won one SEC championship in 1941 and a division championship in 1998.
 The Bulldogs have 26 postseason bowl appearances.
-The program has produced 38 All-Americans (2 consensus), 171 All-SEC selections, and 124 NFL players (11 first-round draft picks).
+The program has produced 38 All-Americans (three consensus), 171 All-SEC selections, and 124 NFL players (11 first-round draft picks).
 The Bulldogs’ home stadium, Davis Wade Stadium at Scott Field, is the second oldest in the NCAA Division I FBS.

 History

 Early history (1895–1966)

 Mississippi State (then known as the Mississippi A&M Aggies) first fielded a football team in 1895.
 The team was coached by W. M. Matthews.
 During his one-season tenure, Matthews posted an overall record of zero wins and two losses (0–2).
 He is also credited with the selection of what became the official school colors, maroon and white, prior to the Aggies first game ever played at Union University.